kateharborne/SimSpin/docs/make_simspin_file.markdown

     | `Origin`           | the version of SimSpin used to build the file. |
     | `Date`             | the date and time at which the SimSpin file was built. |

-1. `star_part` - *data.table* element containing properties of each stellar particle contained in the simulation. (`NULL` if no star particles are present in the simulation.)
+1. `star_part` - A *data.table* element containing properties of each stellar particle contained in the simulation. (`NULL` if no star particles are present in the simulation.)

     | `ID` | the unique stellar particle ID number. |
     | `x`, `y` and `z` | the stellar particle positions in each of the 3 dimensions in kpc. |